G4TGJ/FreqGen5351/README.md

 The usual application for programming is [avrdude](https://www.nongnu.org/avrdude/).
 This has a GUI frontend available - [avrdudess](https://blog.zakkemble.net/avrdudess-a-gui-for-avrdude/).
 This is what I use and it is very good.
 I also have avrdude set up as an external tool in Atmel Studio so I can program the flash directly from there.

+#### Example avrdude commands

+The exact command you need will depend on which programmer you have and your operating system.
+For example, on Linux you may need to prefix these commands with ``sudo``.

+Programming flash:

+    avrdude -c usbasp -p t85 -U flash:w:FreqGen5351-v2.0.hex:r

+Programming eeprom:

+    avrdude -c usbasp -p t85 -U eeprom:w:calibrate.eep:r

 ### Fuses

 The LFUSE must be set.
 Setting HFUSE is optional.
 See the table for the correct values.